Spaghetti Squash Casserole

 • Let it rest after baking.
 Once it’s out of the oven, set the casserole aside for 5 to 10 minutes to cool.
 This helps the flavors meld together and gives it time to firm up, making it easier to scoop and serve.

 • Use pre-shredded squash.
-I’ve noticed more and more grocery stores selling packages of already shredded spaghetti squash, which is such a time saver.
+I’ve noticed more and more grocery stores selling packages of already-shredded spaghetti squash, which is such a time saver.
+If it’s frozen, thaw it first to avoid a watery casserole.

 • Switch up the meat.
-Instead of making a spaghetti squash chicken casserole, try it with cooked ground beef (try my taco meat), Italian sausage, ground turkey, or the leftover Thanksgiving turkey tenderloin!
+Instead of making a spaghetti squash chicken casserole, try it with cooked ground beef (I LOVE using taco meat), Italian sausage, ground turkey, or the leftover Thanksgiving turkey tenderloin!
 Even chopped bacon or pancetta in the sauce would make this dish extra succulent.

 • Make it tomato-based.
-Give this casserole a Mediterranean spin by adding cherry tomatoes, sliced olives, and zucchini strips.
+I like to give this casserole a Mediterranean spin by adding cherry tomatoes, sliced olives, and zucchini strips.
 Also, swap out the blue cheese dressing for marinara sauce.

 • Make it meatless.
 Make a vegetarian spaghetti squash casserole by substituting the chicken for a can of cannellini beans, sliced tofu, or a medley of cooked veggies.